 So, what are the underlying psychological reasons why some people prioritise saving while others don’t?

 PC.
 This, of course, is one of those 64 thousand dollar questions, to which I don’t believe there’s a single, definitive answer.
-There are, however, some interesting clues as to why some people are more focussed on saving than others.
+There are, however, some interesting clues as to why some people are more focused on saving than others.
 One is cultural – in countries like Vietnam, India, and China, saving is the natural order of the day.
 In these countries it’s simply accepted that investing and putting money away for a rainy day is what sensible people are supposed to do – an attitude which, unfortunately, isn’t shared by the citizens of the U.K., the United States, and Greece, where the emphasis is more on immediate consumption and living on credit.